dart-lang/language/working/0546-patterns/goals-and-constraints.md

 cases to some enum or enum-like type, the compiler will tell them all of the places in code that may need to be extended to handle that case.

+In object-oriented languages, you get a compile error if a subclass fails to implement some abstract method.
+This ensures that all calls to that polymorphic method definitely reach a defined method.
+In functional languages exhaustiveness checks, on pattern matches is the corresponding way to ensure an operation supports all types it can be applied to.

 ### Follow familiar pattern syntax and semantics

 Pattern matching exists in some form or another in a number of languages today: